reactphp/event-loop/README.md

 Advanced!
 If you explicitly need a certain event loop implementation, you can manually instantiate one of the following classes.
-Note that you may have to install the required PHP extensions for the respective event loop implementation first or this may result in a fatal error.
+Note that you may have to install the required PHP extensions for the respective event loop implementation first or they will throw a `BadMethodCallException` on creation.

 #### StreamSelectLoop